utilyre/go-asteroids/README.md

 	 ```

 3. In the following command, replace `<n>` with the number of clients you would
    like to spawn.
-Also, paste what you copied from the previous step and then
+Also, paste what you copied from the previous step, replacing
-   execute this command.
+   `[ADDRESS]`, and then execute it.

    ```bash
    ./spawn_clients.sh <n> -remote=[ADDRESS]